Court St, Plymouth, MA 02360, USA

 This large sloping field is open on two sides, and bordered on the other two with woodlands.
-There is a small section of wetlands at the base of the hill.
+There is a small area of wetlands at the base of the hill.
 Look for oak, cedar and cherry trees.
 Part of the Cape Cod Bay watershed, the streams on this property flow east to the Atlantic Ocean.

 Historic Site: No